filintodelgado/projecto1/README.md

 ## Multimedia

-It is also necessary to make a trailer presenting the game like in real life.
+It is also required to make a trailer presenting the game like in real life.

 ## Theme